Secure CheckoutPersonal information is secured with SSL technology.

 - Provides basic insights into the clinical engineering profession, focusing on engineering principles as applied to the US healthcare system

-- Explores healthcare technology basics, hospital and systems safety, information technology and interoperability with medical devices, clinical facilities management, as well as human resource management in an HTM team
+- Explores healthcare technology basics, hospital and systems safety, information technology and interoperability with medical devices, clinical facilities management, and human resource management in an HTM team

 Professionals in clinical engineering, biomedical engineering, and healthcare technology management; graduate and upper-division undergraduate students in biomedical engineering courses